 We took this as a first step and established Scouts for Equality Chapters around the country to work for long-term change in both the policy and to help create a more welcoming and inclusive environment for everyone in the BSA.

-What are you doing now that the ban has ended?
+What are you doing now that the membership policies have become more tolerant?

-Winning an end to the BSA’s blanket ban on gay youth and adults was never the sole goal of Scouts for Equality.
+Having more tolerant membership policies does not automatically create a welcoming environment for everyone.
+Winning an end to the BSA’s blanket ban on LGB youth and adults was never the sole goal of Scouts for Equality.
 Our long-term vision has always been of a strong and vibrant American Scouting movement.
-Now that the Boy Scouts of America has ended its blanket ban, our work will now shift into protecting the gains we have secured, continuing to advance equality, and helping to grow Scouting.
-Conveniently, all three of these objectives can be met by pursuing a single strategic goal: building up and promoting inclusive Scouting.
+Now that the Boy Scouts of America has ended its LGB and welcomed transgender Scouts and girls, our work has shifted into protecting the gains we have secured, continuing to advance equality, and helping to grow Scouting.
+Conveniently, all three of these objectives can be met by pursuing a single strategic goal: building up and promoting Inclusive Scouting.

 How can I help?

 There are several ways that you can lend support to the cause.
 Simply signing up allows your voice to be added to the cause.
 Educating others about the benefits of inclusive environments in Scouting is a wonderful way to help raise awareness.
 Some people may be supportive of the concept but lack awareness of the movement, and the more people that join the movement, the louder our collective voice becomes.
 Wearing the Inclusive Scouting Award establishes you as both a supporter and a safe person in Scouting.
-For supporters looking for ways to become more active in the movement, we have local chapters around the country that provide an opportunity to coordinate locally and effect change.
+Scouting units taking a public position of inclusion can register as an inclusive unit.
+For any supporters looking for ways to become more active in the movement, we have local chapters around the country that provide an opportunity to coordinate locally and effect change.
 Finally, we are supported by donations so, if you are able, you can also donate to our cause.

 Is there support for equality outside of the US?
 Does WOSM support your position?